jzakiya/primes-utils/README.md

 **factors or prime_division**

 Determine the prime factorization of an +|- integer value.
-Uses Unix coreutils function `factors` if available.
+Uses Unix coreutils function `factor` if available.
 This replaces the `prime_division` method in the `prime.rb` standard library.
 Multiplying the factors back will produce original number.
 Output is array of tuples of factors and exponents elements: [[p1, e1], [p2, e2],..,[pn, en]].